 Gleyre (Charles; 1806-74):

-Gleyre was born in 1806 near Lausanne in Switzerland (or in 1808; R9).
+Charles Gleyre was born in 1806 near Lausanne in Switzerland (or in 1808; R9).
 1825 onwards he attended the École des Beaux-Arts and the studios of Hersent, Bonington and the Academie Suisse.
 He stayed in Rome in Italy from 1829-34 and travelled from 1834-38 in Greece, Turkey, Egypt, Lebanon and Syria.
 He exhibited irregularly at the Salon in 1833+40+43+45+49, the last time exempté.
-In 1843 he had received a second class medal.
+In 1843 he had received a 2nd class medal.
+He used rich and bright colours.
 Gleyre had republican sympathies and refused to admit to the Salon and receive the Légion d’Honneur during the second Empire (1851-1870).
 Gleyre combined Romanticism with Neo-Classicism.
 In 1843 Gleyre took over the studio of Paul Delaroche, see Atelier Gleyre.

 Pils (Isidore; 1813-1875):